 1) If there is a breakage with minimal or no discomfort, then please call during office hours and an appointment will be scheduled within the next few days for a repair.

 2) If you call outside our regular office hours, you may leave a message and a staff member will return your call as soon as possible.
+During Christmas holidays the repair may sometimes be delayed for 2 - 3 weeks until the office re-opens.

 3) If the patient is experiencing discomfort some practical tips are provided below to help you manage your orthodontic problem until you are able to have it repaired.